Currently, investors on the Sharesies platform can take part in:

 Record date

 When a corporate action is announced, the company will specify a record date which determines the investors who can participate.
-Generally, if you own shares on the record date, and if the corporate action is available through the Sharesies platform, you can take part.
+Generally, if you have invested by the record date, and if the corporate action is available through the Sharesies platform, you can take part.

-In order to own shares on a record date, you’ll generally need to have placed an order at least two business days before the record date.
-This is because it usually takes two business days after the day your order is filled for you to technically own shares (this is referred to as ‘trade settlement’).
+In order to have shares in your Portfolio on a record date, you’ll generally need to have placed an order at least two business days before the record date.
+This is because it usually takes two business days after the day your order is filled for you to technically be the beneficiary of those shares (this is referred to as ‘trade settlement’).
 Your order must be settled by the record date for you to be eligible.

 If you're eligible to participate in a corporate action on the record date, you can usually sell your shares in the company without it affecting your eligibility for the offer.